Swift-Macro/Builder-Base-Bot/README.md

 # Builder-Base-Bot
 This is a standalone Builder Base macro made by Swift Macro.
 It is designed for Google Play Games on PC.
 It uses PyAutoGUI, so it will control your mouse.

-The bot automatically stops an attack once it reaches 2 stars or after 45 seconds have passed.
+The bot automatically stops an attack once it reaches 2 stars or after 45 seconds have passed (Time can be adjusted when running the program).
 It is based on the video: https://www.youtube.com/watch?v=-YHt_uz3noI by BDLegend.

 ## Requirements